-- a) The City owned fleet of vehicles includes lift-equipped small buses. - b) The City may modify the vehicles it uses to provide paratransit service at any time. - c) Taxis may also be used to provide paratransit trips (See Taxis Section VII-2, page 27). - d) Paratransit vehicles equipped with lifts are restricted to the following; 34 inches by 54 inches lift dimensions, 1000lb weight limit on the lift, and 500lb weight limit on the seats.
+- a) The City owned fleet of vehicles includes lift-equipped small buses. - b) The City may modify the vehicles it uses to provide paratransit service at any time. - c) Taxis may also be used to provide paratransit trips (See Taxis Section VII-2,). - d) Paratransit vehicles equipped with lifts are restricted to the following; 34 inches by 54 inches lift dimensions, 1000lb weight limit on the lift, and 500lb weight limit on the seats.
 Customers and their mobility devices must not exceed any of the above weight and size restrictions.
+If a customer is close in weight to these restrictions, paratransit may require regular verification that a customer is not exceeding weight limitations.